How Memorial Diamonds Are Made

 As we approach Halloween, the Kimberfire team has been caught up in haunted houses, costumes, candy, pumpkin (spice), and the mystery that cloaks this festive season.
 Inspired by this, we thought we would explore a more unusual diamond concept in this month’s blog: memorial diamonds.

-A “memorial diamond” is a lab created diamond that is made from the ashes or hair of a person who has passed away.
+Memorial diamonds are lab created diamonds that are made from the ashes or hair of a person who has passed away.
 While this is not something we offer at Kimberfire, we do find it fascinating…

 A Memorial Diamond?